Neural network based time-resolved state tomography of superconducting qubits: Abstract

 \section{Abstract}

-Random noise and crosstalk are the major factors limiting the readout fidelity of superconducting qubits, especially in multi-qubit systems.
-Neural networks trained on labeled measurement data have proven useful in mitigating the effects of crosstalk at readout, but their effectiveness is currently limited to binary discrimination of joint-qubit states by their architectures.
-We propose a time-resolved modulated neural network that adapts to full-state tomography of individual qubits, enabling time-resolved measurements such as Rabi oscillations.
-The network is scalable by pairing a module with each qubit to be detected for joint-state tomography.
-Experimental results demonstrate a 23\% improvement in fidelity under low signal-to-noise ratio, along with a 49\% reduction in variance in Rabi measurements.
+Superconducting qubits have emerged as a premier platform for large-scale quantum computation, yet the fidelity of state readout is often hindered by random noise and crosstalk, especially in multi-qubit systems.
+While neural networks trained on labeled data have shown promise in reducing crosstalk effects during readout, their current capabilities are limited to binary discrimination of joint-qubit states due to architectural constraints.
+Here we introduce a time-resolved modulated neural network capable of full-state tomography for individual qubits, enabling detailed time-resolved measurements like Rabi oscillations.
+This scalable approach, with a dedicated module per qubit, mitigated readout error by an order of magnitude under low signal-to-noise ratios and substantially reduced variance in Rabi oscillation measurements.
+This advancement bolsters quantum state discrimination with neural networks, and propels the development of next-generation quantum processors with enhanced performance and scalability.